DaveJarvis/svgtoolkit/README.md

+# Archive

+This version has been upgraded to build with JDK 15 and Java's XML DOM module.
+A number of issues with the implementation have been resolved with Apache Batik.
+Highly recommend using Batik instead.

 # CSIRO SVG Toolkit

 The rest of this readme will just get the thing running.

 What you will need
 ------------------